Sweden in the Eurovision Song Contest 2005

-Sweden was represented in the Eurovision Song Contest 2005 by Martin Stenmarck with the song "Las Vegas".
+Sweden was represented at the Eurovision Song Contest 2005 with the song "Las Vegas", written by Tim Larsson, Tobias Lundgren, Johan Fransson, and Niklas Edberger, and performed by Martin Stenmarck.
+The Swedish participating broadcaster, Sveriges Television (SVT), selected its entry through Melodifestivalen 2005.

 Before Eurovision

 Melodifestivalen 2005

-The entrant was chosen through the Swedish national final Melodifestivalen.
+Sveriges Television (SVT) selected its entry in the Eurovision Song Contest 2005 through Melodifestivalen 2005.
 Four heats and one "second chance" round were broadcast to decide the line-up for the national final in Sweden.
 As in recent years the qualifying heats were held across Sweden.
-The Melodifestival started out in Göteborg and travelled through Linköping, Skellefteå, and Växjö before the final.
+The Melodifestival started out in Gothenburg and travelled through Linköping, Skellefteå, and Växjö before the final.
 The final was won by Martin Stenmarck with his song "Las Vegas", which was written and composed by Niklas Edberger, Johan Fransson, Tim Larsson and Tobias Lundgren.
 Nanne, who was the favourite of televoters, came second, as she did not receive enough points from the 11 juries.
 This caused much controversy in Sweden.